 Where the design community meets.

-Sacramento, CA Interaction Designer Joined almost 4 years ago
+Sacramento, CA Interaction Designer Joined over 6 years ago

 Thanks Fredo.
 I probably will!

 I am at this fork in the road as well.
 My instincts are to move toward leadership as I am getting older, but after more consideration of my longer term goals I'm not so sure.
 Perhaps remaining an IC might be a better move.